lgeurts/lgeurts.github.io/about.md

 Learned a lot and met amazingly talented people  of which I can call some a close friend.
 But I also discovered I was well on my way to becoming a complete basket case.
 So I jumped into the deep, switched from  a steady job to the uncertainty as a one-man show, and am loving every minute of it.

 What else?
 I am interested in 'too' many things, ranging from science to history, philosophy, Ruby on Rails, AWS, Linux, Windows Server, ETW tracing, kendo and kenjutsu, gaming, traveling planet earth, foreign languages, and many more.
-My hobbies can be distilled down to just one thing: LEARNING.

 Guess that's it.
 If you like this site, you can follow me on my Twitter [@lgeurts](https://twitter.com/lgeurts) or send a connection request on [LinkedIn](https://www.linkedin.com/in/lucgeurts).

 Go n-éirí an bothar leat,

 /Luge